 Not Wanting To Use Medications

-If you feel antidepressants and medications just aren't right for your son or daughter, TMS therapy could be an excellent next step.
+If you feel medications such as antidepressants just aren't right for your son or daughter, TMS therapy could be an excellent next step.

 • 5

-Diagnosis of Major Depressive Disorder or Obsessive Compulsive Disorder or a Desire To Quit Smoking
+Diagnosis of Major Depressive Disorder or Treatment-Resistant Depression

 Seperator Icons 1